Translate

 Me… 15.09.09

 Feeling pretty much dismissed by what I read to be the usual corporate fluff (apologies, passed on to the manager concerned etc.) with no follow up.
-I felt compelled to relay my story on my blog at http://www.alangandy.com/thorpe-park-security/
+I felt compelled to relay my story on my blog at https://www.alangandy.com/thorpe-park-security/

 It would seem to me that from a comment I received from a youg man called Paul on there that I am not alone in my concerns about your security staff.
 I thought you may be interested.